MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/technician-flow.md

    - If the device is connected to a wired network and has network connectivity, the device may reboot one time followed by the Azure AD sign-in page appearing.

-   - If the device isn't connected to a wired network or if it doesn't have network connectivity:
+   - If the device isn't connected to a wired network or if it doesn't have network connectivity, it will prompt to connect to a network since connectivity to the Internet is required during the technician flow phase:

      1. OOBE (out of box experience) begins and a screen asking for a country or region appears.
 Select the appropriate country or region, and then select **Yes**.